-We aim to provide a course of study suited to your daughter's talents and abilities.
-We hope the course will provide her with a solid foundation on which to build her future, and effectively equip her with the knowledge, skills and understanding she needs in order to be successful in an increasingly demanding world.
+We aim to provide a course of study suited to your talents and abilities.
+We hope the course will provide you with a solid foundation on which to build your future, and effectively equip you with the knowledge, skills and understanding you need in order to be successful in an increasingly demanding world.